The Tragic Thing That Happened To A Teen With Rapunzel Syndrome

-On September 7th, 16-year-old Jasmine Beever of Skegness in the United Kingdom was rushed from her college dorm to a local hospital, Lincolnshire Live reported.
+On September 7th, 16-year-old Jasmine Beever of Skegness was rushed from her college dorm to a local hospital, Lincolnshire Live reported.
 What originally presented as a stomachache quickly proved fatal, and after fifteen minutes of resuscitation attempts, Beever was pronounced dead.

 The cause, it turned out, was an infected hairball that was sitting in her stomach.
 The infected clump of hair caused an ulcer, and when the ulcer burst, it resulted in complete organ shut-down and, ultimately, her untimely death.